 But these aren’t the only things that matter when you’re trying to grow a healthy business.
 Good commercial credit can also be a powerful tool you can use to help launch your company and expand.

-What Is Commercial Banking and Credit?
+What Is Commercial Credit?

 As a small business owner, the lines between your personal life and your business can often be blurred.
 You’ve probably invested a significant amount of your time, energy, and possibly even your finances to help get your business dream off the ground.